 The practical nature of a witch’s garden

 Garden plants make excellent screens to hide yourself from prying eyes.
-Tansy does this well (and helps keeps away flies), and along with it I use Wormswood as a barrier, which is used for among other things, the production of Absinthe, the lady and I’s traditional cocktail of choice.
-Hence the need for privacy.
+Tansy does this well (and helps keeps away flies), and along with it I use Wormswood as a barrier, which is used for among other things, the production of Absinthe, which is my traditional cocktail of choice.

 The tallest plant in the garden is the Castor Bean, which reaches over ten foot tall in some cases, and has leaves up to two foot wide.
 It also produces spiny little fruit balls, containing small “beans,” which is the source of not only castor oil, but the poison Ricin.